 - Low resolution (232 KB)

-Comments: In his articles in 1905 Einstein did not fully rejected the existence of Ether.
-He only suggested a mathematical treatment of some relativistic problems.
+Comments: In his articles in 1905 Einstein did not fully rejected the Ether.
+He only suggested a mathematical treatment of the problem.
 In 1920, after he developed the General relativity, he arrived to the conclusion that the ether should exist.
 This fact is of enormous importance, when citing the contributions of Albert Einstein.
-The Einstein statement from 1920 is missing in the scholar physics textbooks, where only his articles from 1905 are mentioned.
+However, the textbooks of contemporary physics miss this fact and cite only the Einstein's articles from 1905.

 The overthrowing of the Ether concept by the contemporary Physics relies on a very weak argument - the data interpretation of the Michelson-Morley experiment.
-In the past decades more accurate experiments have been provided and recently the Michelson-Morley original data have been reanalyzed.
-All they show that this experiment has been inconclusive.
+The later provided more accurate experiments and the reanalysis of the original Michelson-Morley data shows that it has been inconclusive.
+It is the methodology, which is wrong and this is now confirmed theoretically and experimentally.
 In a few words, the wrong interpretation of Michelson-Morly and other similar experiments is a result of effect found and recognized by R. R. Hatch (a pioneer in GPS system): the effect of Doppler shift is canceled by the relativistic dependence of the clock rate.
 In order to avoid this effect, the experiment for detection of the velocity dependence of the speed of light must include a light chopping.
 A laboratory experiment arranged in a such way is able to detect the Earth motion through space.
 First sets of such experiments is provided by Stefan Marinov in 1973, 1976 and 1984.
 The measured velocity is the velocity of the Earth and solar system rotation around the centre of the Milky Way.
-These experiments defy the postulate of relativity formulated by Einstein, but opens the door for deeper understanding the physical vacuum and what is behind the space-time.
+This experiments defy the postulate of relativity formulated by Einstein, but opens the door for deeper understanding about the physical vacuum and what is behind the space-time.